Reasons to Be Cheerful (short story): Background

 Egan said that writing the short story took three months in an interview with Russell B. Farr in 1997.
 He later elaborated to have thought about the central premise for a few years in an interview with David Conyers for Virtual Worlds and Imagined Futures in 2009.
 In the latter he considers it to be his favorite short story as it "felt [....] like a jigsaw puzzle that couldn’t have been put together any other way.“ He added that "more than ten years later", he is "still happy with every word", which "doesn’t happen often."

 Reception

 Reviews

-Russell Letson, writing in the Locus Magazine, states that the short story "pursues the nature and genesis of emotional states – the ‘‘reasons’’ are entirely neurochemical-physiological, and the mechanism of feeling is literally a mechanism – a computational prosthetic intended to repair neurological damage to the pleasure centers."
+Russell Letson, writing in Locus, states that the short story "pursues the nature and genesis of emotional states – the ‘‘reasons’’ are entirely neurochemical-physiological, and the mechanism of feeling is literally a mechanism – a computational prosthetic intended to repair neurological damage to the pleasure centers."

-Salik Shah, writing in the Reactor Magazine, compared the protagonist with Frannie Goldsmith (Fran) from Stephen King's The Stand and remarks, that he doesn't think she "would have said yes to such a medical intervention."
-He concludes: "In other words, Egan’s characters can be as real as King’s.
-Seriously."
+Salik Shah, writing in Reactor, compared Mark to Frannie Goldsmith (from Stephen King's The Stand), and doubted that Frannie would have accepted an equivalent medical procedure.
+He concluded that "Egan’s characters can be as real as King’s."